-This $42 Teddy Coat From Amazon Looks Just Like Mabel Mora's in Only Murders in the Building - E!
+This $49 Oversized Sherpa Teddy Coat Has 5,000+ Five-Star Reviews on Amazon - E!
 Online

 "This coat comes just as shown!
 The color is what I expected.
 Overall it is comfortable and the fit is perfect!
 It's loose but not overly big.
 The collar lays nice and is a beautiful touch.
 I am pretty short so the length is to my knees.
 Perfect for any fall or winter outfit.
 I love that it comes with pockets too!"

 Looking for more cozy items to shop?
-Check out Every UGG Style You Need for a Cozy Girl Fall.
+These $16 Beanies Have 13,800+ Five-Star Reviews on Amazon.